HoagsObject192/CS3_1stQtrPortfolioiuwuigb/PROPOSALPROJECT/proposal.md

 ### Our website will boast a display that looks both modern and connected to nature.
 It will bring a sense of verisimilitude to mother Earth in our website that creates an inviting and warm aesthetic.

 ### Scroll through the wide selection of available topics via the topic gallery!
-Where each arrow click brings a new type of science for you to explore in a neat flashcard format.
-Hover over each flashcard to see a short summary of the science, or click it to get a more in depth review of the entire field.
+Where each arrow click brings a new type of science or humanities for you to explore in a neat flashcard format.
+Hover over each flashcard to see a short summary of the topic, or click it to get a more in depth review of the entire field.
 To accomplish this smooth motion, we will use the versatile programming language that is javascript.
 A mockup of what it would look like is attatched below.

 ![alt text](image.png)

-### Once a card is clicked, it takes you to a short webpage, containing more detailed and thorough information on the field of science, including what it could be used for in the future!
+### Once a card is clicked, it takes you to a short webpage, containing more detailed and thorough information on the field, including what it could be used for in the future!